 Wildflower meadows are perennial (meaning they flower every year) and should not be confused with annual flower meadows.
 These tend to be more colourful, and they include non-native plants such as Californian poppies and coreopsis mingling together in a beautiful profusion of colours as a one-off display which needs to be replanted every year.

 The two types of meadow need completely different conditions, so they must be treated separately.
-But the good news is that either option can be created in any size garden, whether you want a whole lawn meadow or just a small strip of relaxed planting.
+But the good news is that if you want to learn how to plant to wildflower meadow, either option can be created in any size garden, whether you want a whole lawn meadow or just a small strip of relaxed planting.
 All you need is a little ground prep and some easy steps to ensure success.

 When is the best time to plant a wildflower meadow?